-Shortly before the consultation on the NSF closed the government published consultation proposals titled "Planning for the right homes in the right places".
+Shortly before the consultation on the NSF closed the government published consultation proposals titled "Planning for the right homes in the right places"1.
 This document potentially has some significant implications for the NSF which have been reflected in this version of the document.
 In particular the government consultation proposed:

-- a) a detailed methodology of a proposed standard approach to assessing housing need across local authority areas which had been previously proposed in the housing white paper 2as a measure to make the assessment of local housing need simpler, quicker and more transparent and therefore speed the production of local plans; and - b) to introduce a requirement in the revised National Planning Policy Framework3 that all local planning authorities should produce a statement of common ground setting out cross boundary matters, including the housing need for the area, distribution and proposals for meeting any shortfalls.
+Formatted: List Paragraph, Numbered + Level: 1 + Numbering Style: a, b, c, ... + Start at: 1 + Alignment: Left + Aligned at: 0.63 cm + Indent at: 1.27 speed the production of local plans; and b) to introduce a requirement in the revised National Planning Policy Framework3 that all local planning authorities should produce a statement of common ground setting out cross boundary matters, including the housing need for the area, distribution and proposals for meeting any shortfalls.